Security

 This separation enables transparency and auditability without compromising confidentiality.

-By combining zero data retention, hardware-backed encryption, and verifiable execution, Ollm provides a security model that is auditable, defensible, and suitable for regulated or high-risk environments without requiring customers to trust the platform blindly.
+By combining zero data retention, hardware-backed encryption, and verifiable execution, OLLM provides a security model that is auditable, defensible, and suitable for regulated or high-risk environments without requiring customers to trust the platform blindly.

 On this page